Long before the suffragettes came on the scene, women were advocating for their rights in society.

 More importantly, it’s here that she produced her most important work in American History.

-She published, “The Great Lawsuit” as a serial on The Dial.
+She published “The Great Lawsuit” as a serial on The Dial.
 In 1845, she published it independently as “Woman in the Nineteenth Century,” the first “feminist” manifesto published in America.
+This book is believed to be inspired by her “conversations”.

 The original title was supposed to be The Great Lawsuit: Man ‘versus’ Men, Woman ‘versus’ Women.